Idyllic Lugu Lake & Walking Marriages

 Day 4: TRAVEL TO ZHONGDIAN / SHANGRI LA, VISIT BEAUTIFUL PUDACUO NATIONAL PARK

-In the morning drive out to the Pudacuo National Park which is located about 20km to the north-east of Zhongdian.
+In the morning travel to the Pudacuo National Park which is located about 20km to the north-east of Zhongdian.

 This beautiful National Park covers an area of 300km2 and includes the two crystal clear lakes of Bita and Shudu.